 Once you have passed through the immigration checks you will move to baggage claim (follow the signs) and collect your luggage.
 Check that nothing is missing or damaged.
 If something is missing or damaged go to the Baggage Counter and advise them of your problem.
 Staff at the Baggage Counter will help you to find your belongings or lodge a claim for damage.

 Some products may require treatment to make them safe.
-Items that are restricted because of the risk of pests and disease will be seized and destroyed by the Australian Quarantine and Inspection Service (AQIS).
+Items that are restricted because of the risk of pests and disease will be seized and destroyed by the Department of Agriculture.
+For more detailed information about bringing in food, animals, plants, animal or plant materials or their derivatives visit the Department of Agriculture.

 You will be able to leave the restricted area and enter the Arrivals Hall once you have cleared Customs.
 Here you will find a number of retail and food outlets along with public telephones, an information booth and money exchange facilities.
 If you arrive on a weekend, you may like to exchange money here as most banks are not open on Saturdays and Sundays.